Language-Research-Technology/ro-crate-excel/README.md

 To run this code use the `rocxl` (Excel <-> Research Object) script.

-`rocxl` creates RO-Crates with an HTML entry-point in ro-crate-preview.html file.
+`rocxl` creates RO-Crates with an HTML entry-point in a `ro-crate-preview.html` file.

 Usage: